thedolphin/iops/README.md

 # iops.pl
-very simple script to parse /proc/diskstats contains one addition to iostat: device load in percents, wich is time spent during io compared to real time.
+very simple script to parse /proc/diskstats
+contains additions to iostat:
+- device load in percents, which is time spent during IO compared to real time
+- IOs in progress